Olacdy/PlantsApp/README.md

 ## Description

-Rooms plants application allows users to keep records of their room plants, set plant photo, name and watering frequency.
-Application will automatically calculate remaining time and rearrange plant to section of plants that need watering session.
+Rooms plants application allows users to keep records of their room plants, set plant photo, name, and watering frequency.
+The application will automatically calculate the remaining time and rearrange the plant to a section of plants that need a watering session.

-Users will be notified if there is some unwatered plants left, so they don't need to keep in mind every other information about their plants.
+Users will be notified if there are some unwatered plants left, so they don't need to keep in mind every other information about their plants.

 [Back To The Top](#plants-app)